Skip to main content

 It's Okay to Need a Little Help

 Welcome to What’s In the Middle!
-Today I want to delve into an issue that continues to plague a lot of people, myself included - the issue of help.
+Today, I want to delve into an issue plaguing many people, myself included - the issue of help.
 Specifically, the issue of asking for help from others.
-Now, take me for instance, one of the reasons my relationship has suffered is because I am not someone who likes to ask for help.
-I have come to recognize that this is not just an issue with my boyfriend, but with pretty much everyone.
+Take me, for instance; one of the reasons my relationship has suffered is that I do not like to ask for help.
+I have recognised that this is not just an issue with my boyfriend but with pretty much everyone.
 I tried to take on everything myself, believing I could cope and didn’t need any help.

-To me it was important to ensure I was dependent upon myself and nobody else.
-I was a strong and confident woman who relied on myself and nobody else.
+It was essential to ensure I was dependent upon myself and nobody else.
+I was a strong, confident woman who relied on myself and nobody else.
 And that was that!
-This is due a lot to my upbringing, with an emotionally distant addict father, and a strong, self-reliant mother who never relied on anyone.
+This is due a lot to my upbringing, with an emotionally distant, addicted father and a robust and self-reliant mother who never relied on anyone.
 It never occurred to me how much this would come to shape my life until now.

-Business guru Gary Vanerchuk believes that the most important aspect of life and business is, hands down, self-awareness.
-And I certainly think he has a point here.
-My path as an entrepreneur could have been so much less stressful and chaotic if I had asked for help at different points.
+Business guru Gary Vanerchuk believes self-awareness is the most critical aspect of life and business.
+I certainly think he has a point here.
+My career as an entrepreneur could have been much less stressful and chaotic if I had asked for help at different points.

 Why are we generally so reticent to seek help?
 Is it a fear of rejection?
-Perhaps we view it as a sign of weakness?
+We may view it as a sign of weakness.
 Perhaps it is a bit of both.
 But why do so many things seem black and white?
 We need to do more to try to reach for the middle ground.
 For a sense of calm and balance.
-The whole idea of finding the center in life is a big part of what I’m trying to explore here with What’s In the Middle?
+Finding the centre in life is a big part of what I’m trying to explore here with What’s In the Middle?

-One of the positives we are seeing coming out of this global pandemic is that people are opening up more, and are more inclined to ask for help when they need it these days.
+One of the positives of this global pandemic is that people are opening up more and are more inclined to ask for help when needed.
 Whether it’s people struggling with mental health in isolation or those who need help grocery shopping, we are reaching out to our fellow citizens more than ever.

-Indeed, reaching out has so many advantages, and there are often plenty of people out there who are willing to offer or provide help.
-Leadership coach Nora Bouchard advises this approach, stating, “Even if someone can’t help you, it’s still a good idea to talk to them.
+Indeed, reaching out has many advantages, and there are often plenty of people willing to offer or provide help.
+Leadership coach Nora Bouchard advises this approach: "Even if someone can’t help you, it’s still a good idea to talk to them.
 It may be that the person you’re talking to can’t help you themselves, but they know someone who can.”

-We can all get better at asking for help, and Bouchard suggests that one of the best ways of achieving this is to start off small.
-It’s like anything, baby steps are essential to begin with, until such a time that you are more comfortable with it.
+We can all get better at asking for help, and Bouchard suggests that one of the best ways to do this is to start small.
+Like anything, baby steps are essential to begin with until you are more comfortable with it.

 Think of the scenarios in your life where you can apply this approach and ask for help more.
 If you’re struggling with mental health, this is a necessity.
-But, you might also find it improves your performance and understanding at work, and this comes with a lot of wonderful benefits to it.
+But you might also find it improves your performance and understanding at work, and this comes with many excellent benefits.

-Sure, boundaries are important in this instance.
-You don’t want to feel like you owe someone a favor.
+Sure, boundaries are essential in this instance.
+You don’t want to feel like you owe someone a favour.
 Help is a two-way street, but there needs to be give and take on both sides for it to work.
-Not wanting to let people you're indebted to down is one of the big things that can put people off when it comes to asking for help.
+Not wanting to let people you're indebted to down is one of the big things that can put people off when asking for help.

 Comments